 Receive selected content straight into your inbox.

 The application allows you to enjoy the Madrid Christmas lights without being there

 In addition to this, the application allows you to enjoy the Madrid Christmas lights without being there just by searching through the list of available streets.
 Each of them gives a description of the lights in this area and its representative image.

 The Accessible Christmas tour is made up of twenty spots that can be visited, including the Puerta del Sol, Plaza Mayor, and Plaza de Canalejas, and offers three audio description formats; one that uses real voices, one with synthetic voices, and one that uses adapted language for younger audiences.

-Ultimately, the goal of Accessible Christmas is to allow everyone to enjoy the Christmas atmosphere in Madrid.
+Ultimately, the goal of Accessible Christmas is to allow everyone to enjoy the Christmas atmosphere and Christmas lights in Madrid.

 This system has been developed by teaching and research staff in the HULAT research group, which belongs to the UC3M’s Computer Science and Engineering Department, whose main activity consists of carrying out R&D&I projects related to natural language processing technologies, information retrieval and extraction in several application domains, search of answers systems, usability, and accessibility of user interfaces.

 Provided by: Carlos III University of Madrid [Note: Materials may be edited for content and length.]